desecho/movies/doc.rst

 Cron jobs
 ------------

-Cron jobs are run with GitHub Actions.
+Cron jobs are run with `GitHub Actions`_.
 Time zone is UTC.

 - ``Remove unused movies`` runs at 07:00 UTC (03:00 EDT) on the first day of the month
 - ``Update movie data`` runs at 04:00 UTC (00:00 EDT) on the first day of the month